 What Do Labels on the Front of Food Packaging Really Mean?

 Consider the word “pure.”
 Who doesn’t want to eat food that’s “pure?”
 You certainly wouldn’t want to put contaminated food in your body.
 Here’s the trouble: the word “pure” has no regulated, agreed upon meaning in food labeling.
-Also, it tells you nothing about what’s in the package that perhaps should not be there…
+Also, it tells you nothing about what’s in the package that you may not want in your body…

 Unfortunately, “natural” is probably the least trustworthy of all the label terms.
 The FDA has no established definition of the word natural on food labeling.
 The only restriction on its use is when products contain artificial colors, synthetic substances, or flavors.
 While the term “natural” sounds appealing, it says very little about the nutritional quality of food, or even its safety.
 In reality, “natural” is empty of nutritional meaning.
 Consumers might believe “natural” means the food is pretty much as Mother Nature grew it, but this is seldom the case.
 For example, high-fructose corn syrup can be labeled as natural because it is derived from corn starch.